pixelhumain/pixelhumain/README.md

 composer install
 ```

+####Add the module citizenToolKit

+To launch the application, you need to install the module citizenToolKit.
+See below to see how to install modules.

 ####Launch the application
 - Launch you http webserver
 - depending on how you webservers alias is configured here the alias is called ''ph'' and pointing to the folder you cloned test this url :